 As many times as I’ve suffered from bitingly cold hands and fingers, there is only one time in my entire life that could possibly eclipse the way my fingers felt recently.
 When I was pretty young, my dad took my brother and me out in the boat to do some last-minute fishing before heading home from the cabin.
 All I remember was learning how to set the hook, the big juicy bluegills we boated, and my hands being so cold that I probably cried.
 Late last month, as I gripped my canoe paddle without actually feeling it, my old record for cold hands seemed almost certainly broken.
 Unlike that memorable day from my childhood, however, I definitely did not shed any tears.
 This was the last morning of my inaugural whitefish netting trip to northern Minnesota.
 The air that day was stuck in the low 30s, pushed around by a light wind, and punctuated by intermittent drizzle.
 The previous four days, unfortunately, were pretty much the same.

-Whitefish netting- like fur trapping and wild rice gathering- is one of those ancient pursuits that sees its participation dwindling through the decades.
+Whitefish netting- like fur trapping and wild rice gathering- is one of those ancient pursuits that has seen participation dwindling through the decades.
 It’s my impression that this is mainly due to what I call the “apprentice” nature of learning these activities: a person is typically mentored in the beginning while they learn the ropes, and pass on their knowledge in time.
 In our increasingly modern and urban world, there are simply fewer people taking it up.
 What’s more, the materialistic elements of our culture have permeated the outdoor industry, and with no special or high-tech merchandise to hustle, netting just doesn’t receive much attention in outdoor media.
 Without my own mentor, I knew the learning curve would be steep, and the lack of information available on the subject made me feel like I was stumbling around in the dark sometimes.
 Still, I was determined to try this for myself.

 The day I arrived, I set up camp, took my puppy out for a quick grouse hunt (largely to help him burn off some steam), then loaded up my canoe at the boat landing.
 I was eager to get started, but intimidated by doing something completely new, on a lake I’d never seen before, all by myself.
 At least there was no wind, and paddling was a piece of cake.
 It was hard not to notice the buoys of somebody else’s net….right by the boat ramp.
 I didn’t really mind, because I was determined to put more effort into it than they obviously had, and so continued to my first prospective net location.
 That one was occupied by another net, and I began to worry that perhaps this lake might be more busy than I’d anticipated.
 The next spot- between an island and an emergent rock- was free for the taking, so I strung my net out in about 5 feet, over a rocky bottom.
 When my dad and brother arrived at the campground the next day, my brother accompanied me to check it.
 There was one whitefish entangled in my net, along with probably five big white suckers.
 It was good to have a little success the very first day.

-The next few days went similarly: check the net, extract whitefish and suckers, reset and/or relocate the net, go grouse hunting, come back to dry ourselves and the dogs, eat, sleep, repeat.
+The next few days went similarly: check the net, extract whitefish and suckers, reset and/or relocate the net, go grouse hunting, come back to dry ourselves and the dogs, eat, sleep.
 One day there was a chunky walleye in the net; another day there were two dandy crappies.
 These game fish had to be thrown back according to law, but it was a pleasure to see and handle them nonetheless.
 One morning we paddled out in the dark and sat over duck decoys for an hour or so, but didn’t repeat it due to a general lack of ducks left in the area.
 We were never at a loss for something to do, but the persistent rain and wet conditions did keep us from doing as much hunting and exploring as we would have liked.

 Those other guys finally showed up to check their nets on my fourth day there, and they hadn’t caught any whitefish.
 I must admit, seeing local netters catch nothing but suckers made my modest tally seem all the sweeter.
 I look forward to upcoming meals of whitefish this winter, as well as the next chance I get to wet my net.